commfish/seak_seo_dsr/README.md

     3. *Halibut harvest data* is available here.
 (This is necessary for estimating yelloweye bycatch.) https://oceanak.dfg.alaska.local/analytics/saw.dll?Answers&path=%2Fshared%2FCommercial%20Fisheries%2FRegion%20I%2FGroundFish%2FUser%20Reports%2FYelloweye%20Reports%20for%20Phil%2FHalibut%20harvest%20SEO%20in%20fish%20ticket%20data%202007-2022

-3. **Compile harvest data**: [`Data_processing/Code/YE Harvest reconstruction.R`]: Code for compiling fish ticket data, sport fish data and subsistence data to create a catch history for use in assessment.
+3. **Compile harvest data**: [`Data_processing/Code/YE Harvest reconstruction.R`] Code for compiling fish ticket data, sport fish data and subsistence data to create a catch history for use in assessment.

-4. **Biological**: Examine and make graphics of biological data for yelloweye rockfish [`IN DEVELOPMENT`]
+4. **Biological analysis**: [`Data_processing/Code/biological.R`] Examine and make graphics of biological data (age, sex, length, weight and maturity) for yelloweye rockfish using portside samples.
+The data is fomratted for the use in an age structured assessment if one is developed.
+Biological trends can be incorporated into the assessment regardless of the assessment model being used.

 5. **Estimate yelloweye density for new ROV surveys**: If new areas have been sampled since the last assessment, estimate density and then biomass.